|Stressor - Encroachment|

 - Develop I&E tools that address land use in buffers, including the importance naturally vegetated buffers, and the imperviousness of and water quality impacts from grassed lawns.

 - Partner with regional planning commissions, municipalities, and other partners to conduct floodplain buildout analyses, overlaid with river corridors, floodplain maps, and buffers, to develop visuals on the potential impacts to the resource if the municipalities lack stronger zoning.
 The analysis will also determine the extent of channelization necessary to protect investments, the impacts of the buildout to base flood elevations, and the need for additional stream crossings.
+This information can be integrated into the Flood Resilient Communities Program or be developed as a result of the Program.

 - Increase public awareness of wetlands, their functions and associated regulations that reflects the recently adopted Vermont Wetland Rules.